harishtandale/todoDemo/README.md

 # ToDo Demo
-A basic ToDo app to demonstrate Android Architecture components using MVVM.
+A basic ToDo app to demonstrate Android Architecture components using MVVM using Kotlin

 # Features
   - LiveData :- To update UI in sync with underlying data changes